 I'm studying to be a composer.

-How can one learn to compose music?
+How can one learn to compose?
 By studying what others have done, by digging into the theory, and by experimenting.
 That's what I do: I study, I learn and I experiment.

 I experiment.
-In a corner of my computer I've built a virtual orchestra, with instruments from around the world.
-As I go along, I discover new tricks and understand better what is required for creating music on a computer.
-I hear new effects, which lead to more secrets of composition and sound processing.
+I've built a virtual orchestra in my computer, with instruments from around the world.
+As I go along, I discover new tricks.
+I hear new effects.
+I discover more secrets in composition and sound processing.

 Have a look around.
 Perhaps you might like something here.
 All my music is free.